Russia’s ‘reckless’ aggression over Estonia condemned by UN Security Council

 Her comments were backed by US representative Michael Waltz, who said the country would “defend every inch of Nato territory”.

-But Russia’s representative to the UN Security Council Dmytry Polyanskiy used his statement to accuse European leaders of “Russophobia” and of levying "baseless" accusations.
+But Russia’s representative to the UN Security Council, Dmitry Polyanskiy, used his statement to accuse European leaders of “Russophobia” and of levying “baseless” accusations.

 Just hours before the meeting, Putin offered US president Donald Trump an extension to a nuclear deal limiting the arsenals of both countries.
 Their current agreement, which caps the number of deployed warheads at 1,550 on each side, is due to expire on 5 February.

-In a televised statement the Russian president said the termination of the 2010 New START nuclear pact would be destabilising and could fuel proliferation of nuclear weapons.
+In a televised statement, the Russian president said the termination of the 2010 New START nuclear pact would be destabilising and could fuel the proliferation of nuclear weapons.

 “To avoid provoking a further strategic arms race and to ensure an acceptable level of predictability and restraint, we believe it is justified to try to maintain the status quo established by the New START Treaty during the current, rather turbulent period,” he said.